ihmeuw/vivarium_research/docs/source/models/cause.rst

 - Cause models with severity splits
 - Joint cause models (multiple closely related causes represented in a single cause model)
-- Other scenarios required by the specifics of a given cause1
+- Other scenarios required by the specifics of a given cause

 Common data sources for cause models
 ------------------------------------